SlashDB/timesheet-demo/README.md

 ```

 Here we simply make a *POST* request to SlashDB-s /db/timesheet/user.json
-providing necessary info - no SQL required.
+providing necessary info - no SQL required
+and if everything goes OK, well get a 201 (Created) status code and the URL of the new resource i.e.
+"/db/timesheet/users/user_id/10".

 #### /app/login/
-This little app 'session' relies on the *JWT* token,
+This little apps 'session' relies on the *JWT* token,
-so we need to authorize and generate that token and send it back to the user.
+so we need to authorize the user, generate that token and send it back to the user.
-This is done at the */app/login/* endpoint, which is handled by the *loginHandler* function.
-The token itself is generated, based on the user input
+This is done via *loginHandler* function and the token itself is generated, based on the user input
 (received via form data or URL params), in the *genJWTToken* function.

 ```go